Category Archives: Mecklenburg-Strelitz Royals

 source: Wikipedia

-Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz, was born on July 22, 1848, in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany, the son of Friedrich Wilhelm, Hereditary Grand Duke of Mecklenburg-Strelitz and Princess Augusta of Cambridge.
+Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz, was born on July 22, 1848, in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany, the son of the future Friedrich Wilhelm, Grand Duke of Mecklenburg-Strelitz and Princess Augusta of Cambridge.
 At the time of his birth, he was 14th in line to the British throne, as his mother was a granddaughter of King George III of the United Kingdom.
 Adolf Friedrich was the highest-ranking person in the British succession who did not hold any British titles.
-As the only surviving son (an elder brother had died hours after birth in 1845), Adolf Friedrich held the title Hereditary Prince of Mecklenburg-Strelitz from birth.

 His christening took place at Schloss Neustrelitz on August 12, 1848.
 Given the names Adolf Friedrich August Viktor Ernst Adalbert Gustav Wilhelm Wellington, he had twelve godparents: